ontodev/robot/docs/export.md

 * **Special Headers**:
 	* `IRI`: creates an "IRI" column based on the full unique identifier
-	* `CURIE`: creates a "CURIE" column based on the short form of the unique identifier
+	* `ID`: creates an "ID" column based on the short form of the unique identifier (CURIE)
 	* `LABEL`: creates a "Label" column based on `rdfs:label`
 	* `SubClass Of`: creates a "SubClass Of" column based on `rdfs:subClassOf`
 	* `SubClasses`: creates a "SubClasses" column based on direct children of a class